Fist of the North Star (1986 film): Plot

 However, Yuria refuses Shin's gifts of affection, longing to be reunited with Ken.
 When she overhears that Ken is still alive, she attempts to sneak out of the city, only to be taken captive by Raoh, who challenges Shin to a fight to the death.
 A while later, Kenshiro arrives at Southern Cross, only to find the city in flames and Shin's soldiers dead.
 Shin is still alive and fights Ken, but the battle does not last long, as Shin has already suffered a mortal wound from his encounter with Raoh.
 Before dying, Shin tells Ken that Raoh has taken Yuria captive and has headed to Cassandra, the City of Wailing Demons.
 Lin arrives at Cassandra along with Bat and Rei, where they witness Raoh's army marching through the streets.
 Lin sees Yuria being held by Raoh's men during the parade and decides to break into Raoh's dungeon later that night with Bat.

-The two meet Yuria in her cell and leave her with a plant grown from a seed Yuria gave to Ken before leaving.
+The two meet Yuria in her cell and give her a plant grown from a seed Yuria gave to Ken before leaving, giving hope that Earth's soil is fertile enough for plants to grow.
 The plant catches Raoh's attention and Yuria is immediately sentenced to a public execution the following morning.
 Rei challenges Raoh, but he proves to be no match for him.
 Ken rushes to Cassandra, but arrives too late to stop Raoh from inflicting a mortal wound on Rei.
-After Rei dies, Kenshiro and Raoh unleash their full fighting aura to battle each other, destroying most of Cassandra in the process and leaving both substantially injured.
-With the two exhausted of all their power and strength, Raoh manages to knock Ken unconscious.
+After Rei dies, Kenshiro and Raoh unleash their full fighting aura to battle each other, destroying most of Cassandra in the process and leaving both substantially injured and exhausted of their strength.
+Raoh defeats Kenshiro by managing to knock him unconscious.
 However, before Raoh can deliver the finishing blow, Lin interrupts the fight and implores him to spare Ken's life.
-Raoh agrees to Lin's request and walks away, swearing to postpone the battle for another day.
+Impressed by her bravery, Raoh agrees to Lin's request and walks away, vowing to postpone the battle for another day.
 Ken leaves Lin and Bat, and continues his search for Yuria, who mysteriously vanished during the final battle.